veracity/veracity-documentation/sections/vap/dfmigration.md

 #### Scheduled Refresh
 If the report needs to be refreshed with new data, follow [the scheduled refresh steps](admin-tab/resource.md).

 Then, test the on-demand refresh from VAP by clicking the **Refresh Report** icon.
-Note that it might take some time, so wait, or you come back to this point later.
+It might take some time, so wait, or you come back to this point later.

 ### Step 5: Change the file name to the newly uploaded file in Reports
 1. Go to **Resources** and locate the old report name.
-1. Then, hover over the **Used in Reports** column for that report to view the report title that is connected to the old Data Fabric file.
+1. Then, hover over the **Used in Reports** column for that report to view the report title connected to the old Data Fabric file.
 1. Note down this report title.

 Then, go to **Reports** to change the file connection to the latest file version.

-**Note that** you need to repeat the steps below for all the report titles you noted down in the step above.
+**Note that you need to repeat the steps below for all the report titles you noted down in the step above.**

 1. In **Reports**, search for the report title using the Filter option.
 1. Edit the report by changing the file name to the newly uploaded file (latest version or today’s date).